cyberark/secrets-provider-for-k8s/PUSH_TO_FILE.md

 The volumes required for this mode are as follows:
 * `conjur-secrets`: An `emptydir` volumed mounted to both the application container and Secrets Provider.
 Secrets fetched from Conjur are written here.
-* `podinfo`: A volume mounted to just Secrets Provider containing pod annotations and metadata from the Downward API.
+* `podinfo`: A volume mounted to just Secrets Provider containing pod annotations from the Downward API.

 Below is sample YAML defining the two volumes:
 ```